TobiasF92/FS25_interactiveControl/README.md

 ## Possibilities

 'Interactive Control' provides different possibilities to interact with your vehicles.
 You can use click icons that appear when you turn on IC or when you are nearby.
 Another way for interactive handling is a key binding event.
-The controls are able to be used as switch or to force a state.
+The controls are able to use as switch or to force a state.
 All interactions are generally possible to use from the inside and the outside of a vehicle.

 Using the controls you can steer different things: